I am an adult

 Similarly, on Amazon, the New Adult category is paired with “College Romance” as a single genre, supporting the idea that the two are largely synonymous to booksellers and publishers.

 Now, if you like that sort of thing, that’s cool.
 I’m not one to judge what people like to write or read; you do whatever makes you happy.
+Similarly, I am in no way trying to devalue a well-loved genre or say that it has no meaning.
 But me?
 I see a cover with a half-naked man on it and I’m already down the hall, out the door, and halfway to Aruba.
 Smut, erotica, and bodice rippers are not my cup of apple juice.
+Give me some Fantasy, and I’ll be golden.

 Unfortunately, major publishing companies have designated the term “New Adult,” to mean erotic college romances, so that’s what we are getting.
 But that’s not what I, as a new adult, want.
 It’s not what I need.
 And most importantly, it’s not even close to what I actually experience in my day-to-day life.